hexa-org/policy/specs/IDQL-core-specification.md

   sources.
 In the event of a name conflict, the name defined in scope SHALL take precedence.
 * `value` - The value to be assigned.
 The value may be a static string or integer, or may be a string using variable substitution denoted by `${<variable>}` where <variable> is the variable name.
-For example: `"admin-${User:employeeType}"` _[TODO: should multi-value and other types be allowed?
-E.g. use square brackets?]_
+For example: `"admin-${User:employeeType}"`

 Note in the above scope example:
 * workCountry is a scope variable `workCountry` that is defined as the employee's work